garcianava/garcianava.github.io/index.md

 [View code on GitHub](https://github.com/garcianava/tpu-transformer-tsf)
 ---

-### Deep Learning Architectures for Electric Power Forecasting on TPUs
+### Deep Learning Architectures for Electric Power Forecasting on Google Cloud Tensor Processing Units
 I implemented a deep multi-sequence stacked LSTM and an encoder-decoder with attention architectures for electric load shor-term forecasting on Google Cloud TPU accelerators.